Shiva-gsk/SSL-admin-task/README.md

 ```
 Now we can logout and login or just use ``newgrp docker`` to get permission to run docker containers.

-Lets try runnign `hello-world` image
+Lets try runnig `hello-world` image
 ```
 docker run hello-world
 ```

 ### 2. Deploying a Portfolio Website via Docker and Nginx

 For this I used FileZilla again to transfer my portfolio to VM and then created Dockerfile and .dockerignore files.
-The portfolio is basically written In NextJs.
+The Portfolio is basically written In NextJS.

 Now we can create a docker image
 ```